 1️⃣ They Live Below Their Means

 "Cut back on your spending," will never NOT be good advice for managing money, but the thing is cutbacks are hard.
-We get used to a level of spending, to not thinking about dollars under a certain threshold.
+We get used to a level of spending, to not thinking about price tags under a certain threshold.
 Asking us to cut back is like asking us to do without.

 Rebuilding a lifestyle around less spending requires a major, but free, shift in perspective.
 Step back from consumerism.
 Remind yourself that you are not what you buy.
 Take pride in spending less than you earn and saving the rest.
 Once this becomes your mindset, spending less won't feel like living less.